You can’t just end an episode there!

 Regina’s claim in Storybrooke about Emma doing exactly what Cora did was a bit too drastic.
 There’s no doubt that what Emma’s done is wrong in every sense of the word, but there’s an enormous difference between temporarily breaking them apart and murdering someone.
 Enormous difference.

-For an episode that featured a lot of plot heavy scenes, it was great to get a little moment of Charming enthusiastically teasing Henry by reading his texts.
+For an episode that featured a lot of plot-heavy scenes, it was great to get a little moment of Charming enthusiastically teasing Henry by reading his texts.
 Followed by Killian’s addition of knowing his way around women if Henry needs any dating tips.
-It was a sweet way of showcasing just how real their familial bond is and for a brief moment, it was almost as though they didn’t have trouble to deal with.
+It was a sweet way of showcasing just how real their familial bond is and for a brief moment, it was almost as though they didn’t have trouble dealing with it.
 It’s easy to presume after this moment that Dallas and O’Donoghue probably have the same gleeful expressions anytime someone younger mentions a crush.
-It was a lovely addition into the episode with Grandpa and future-step-dad messing around with the kid and essentially embarrassing him as all older figures in the family do.
+It was a lovely addition to the episode with Grandpa and future-step-dad messing around with the kid and essentially embarrassing him as all older figures in the family do.

 After the team learns that Emma has Excalibur hidden in her basement, they go straight to Arthur.
 (Face Palm).
 This can’t be good, but we’re excited to see where it takes them especially with Emma knowing the truth about Arthur and his intentions.

 What are your thoughts on this week’s episode?